 Get Flash to see this player.

 This is one of the 3 stages not done in Any%.
 Not much to talk about here except climb fast.
 There is one intentional damage boost off of a worm about halfway up.
-The overall ascent goes decently enough until I take unintentional damage right before the door, so I have to play it safer on the boss.
-Boss gives decent RNG and goes down quick.
+The overall ascent goes decently enough except 1 short jump gets missed and an ignored jump input causes a short delay right before the boss door.
+Having the extra heart I can take intentional damage to stay on the boss, I miss 1 throw but still end up saving time overall.

 Return to the Game List, the FAQ, or the Home Page.